-Accredited training qualifications and related records are retained for twenty seven (27) years.
+Accredited training qualifications and related records are retained for thirty (30) years.

 YMCA Australia is open about the type of personal information collected and held and the ways in which it is used.
 A copy of this privacy statement is available on request from YMCA Australia (refer Item 12 below for contact details).

 Where personal information is kept, the individual it relates to is entitled to access that record.
 The only exception to this is where YMCA Australia is required to deny access because providing it would be unlawful or not within the jurisdiction of relevant legislation.

 YMCA Australia reserves the right to take reasonable steps to confirm that the individual seeking access to the information is the person to whom the information relates or is otherwise entitled to access it.

 YMCA Australia is committed to responding to, and processing, access, and correction requests promptly.
 Please contact YMCA Australia (refer Item 12 for details) to discuss your request.

 Any health information collected by YMCA Australia will not be deleted during the period of time it is required to be held (refer above).
 Amendments or alterations to health information are recorded on a separate form and attached to the original file.

 YMCA Australia may be required to collect an individual's identifiers such as a Tax File Number, Medicare Number or Social Security Number for the provision of services.
 Where collected, these identifiers will only be disclosed to agencies as required by law.